 24-year-old male, complained of looking sad and tired due to inherited lower eyelid retraction with negative canthal tilt and droopy upper eyelids (ptosis).
 He underwent almond eye surgery (lower eyelid retraction surgery using scar-less transconjunctival technique and canthoplasty) and upper eyelid ptosis repair.
 Before and 3 months after eye plastic surgery photos are shown.
 Note more upturned, almond shaped or fox eyes appearance with positive canthal tilt.

 46-year-old female from the Netherlands, with lower eyelid retraction after botched lower blepharoplasty in the Netherlands with inherited negative canthal tilt, bulging eyes and droopy upper eyelid (ptosis), underwent corrective revision lower eyelid retraction surgery, orbital decompression surgery for bulging eyes, and droopy upper eyelid ptosis surgery.
 Before and 3 months after cosmetic eye plastic surgery selfie photos are shown.
 Note the improvement in eye shape change (and function).

 30 year old African American man, with congenital droopy lower eyelids (lower eyelid retraction with negative canthal tilt) and bulging eyes and maxillary hypoplasia with sad tired eye appearance, underwent lower eyelid retraction surgery with canthoplasty, scarless orbital decompression bulging eye surgery, and infraorbital rim silicone implant.
 His before and after selfie photos are shown.
-Note change to more almond-shaped, upturned eye appearance with positive canthal tilt.
+Note change to more almond-shaped, upturned eye appearance with positive canthal tilt and “fox eyes”.